Showing posts with label Seniors. Show all posts

 (being involved with an insurance plan network limits some of these tips)

 • The Medicare 1-800-633-4227 number is open 24/7.
 They have always been friendly, professional, and helpful.
 Do give them a break and check their website first.
-You might not only find the answer to your question(s), but also discover other worthwhile information relating to your situation.
+You might not only find the answer to your question(s) but also discover other worthwhile information relating to your situation.

 • Referring doctors make paperwork mistakes all the time.
 Whenever possible make sure the medical treatment specifications match what the Medicare white book says.
 This is mostly applicable to preventive services.
 Not kidding here, make sure the doctor's instructions exactly match what the Medicare website and yearly white book specifies.
 I've personally saved myself one financial disaster already by doing this.